connext/indra/docs/reference/store.md

 }
 ```

-### `IStoreService`
+### IStoreService

-Contains all the read/write methods that the core protocol needs to interact with your off-chain state.
-It's relatively complicated, you can see the type definition at `indra/modules/types/src/store.ts` but you shouldn't ever need to deal w this type directly, that's what the methods exported by this lib are for. :wink:
+The interface containing all the read/write methods that the core protocol needs to interact with your off-chain state.
+It's relatively complicated, you can see the type definition at `indra/modules/types/src/store.ts` but you shouldn't ever need to deal w this type directly, that's what the functions exported by this lib are for. 😉

 ## Classes

-### `PisaBackupService`
+### PisaBackupService

 An `IBackupService` configured to work with Pisa's state backup service.